Understanding African American and non-African American eGFR laboratory results

 - Confirming that kidney function is normal for a potential living kidney donor

 - Making sure the right dose of medicine is used

-- Enrollment in clinical trials that use kidney function as an entry or exclusion criterion
+- Enrollment in clinical trials that use kidney function as an inclusion or exclusion criterion

-- Making sure the right type of imaging test and dye are used
+- Making sure the right type of imaging tests and dyes are used

 - When to refer someone to a nephrologist or kidney doctor